 Professional Captioning

 You can get accurate captions by working with a vendor to generate professional captions.
 Different services will have different costs and turn-around times.
-You can compare the features and costs of different captioning services.

 Transcripts

 Transcripts are a stable text version of audio or video content.
 They usually have the same content as captions, but are available independently and asynchronously.
+Learn about transcript best practices.

 Many media players convert captions into transcripts for you.
 If your audio player does not allow captions, provide a separate, stable transcript.

 Creating Transcripts